JuanuSt/mmega_app/README.md

 ### Install
 If you want to install this app in a virtual environment use option 3.

-Option 1 - You can download or copy the script (bash) `full_install_mmega.sh`.
-It will install all the system packages, download this repository, install the python packages and delete i.
+Option 1 - You can download or copy the script `full_install_mmega.sh` (bash).
+It will install all the system packages, download this repository, install the python packages, copy mmega.service and delete unnecessary files.
 You will be asked for your sudo password.

-Option 2 - Clone this repository: `git clone git@bitbucket.org:juanust/mmega_app.git`.
+Option 2 - Clone this repository: ` git clone https://juanust@bitbucket.org/juanust/mmega_app.git -b master`.
 Then run the `install_dependencies.sh` script from the mmega_app directory: `./install_dependencies.sh` (you will be asked for your sudo password).

 Option 3 - Follow these steps after cloning the repository: